gatsbyjs/gatsby/docs/blog/2017-02-21-1-0-progress-update-where-came-from-where-going/index.md

 comfortable being mid to late adopters are forced into becoming early adopters.

-## Things aren't going to get better until they get better
+## Things don't get better until they're made better

 * stay away if you can.
 Tools are rapidly maturing and consolidating.
 * If you can't (you probably can't) — accept building for the web is